Politics of Białystok: Governance

-The last municipal elections were won by Civic Platform, which holds a majority of the seats in the City Council.
+The last municipal elections were held in 2024 and were won by Civic Platform, which holds a majority of the seats in the Białystok City Council.
 The current city mayor, Tadeusz Truskolaski, won the elections as the Civic Platform's candidate, however, he has no official connection with the party.
 Platform's major opponents, Law and Justice, have a minority of the seats in the City Council and were running the city administration before 2006.